Inflectra/rapise-documentation/docs/Libraries/Map.md

 GetCell(/**number|string*/ columnId, /**number*/ rowId)
 ```

 Gets a cell value by its coordinates.
-It returns the current cell value after `DoSequental` or `DoRandom` if the parameters are not set.
+It returns the current cell value after `DoSequential` or `DoRandom` if the parameters are not set.

 * `[columnId]`: Column index or name.
 If not set ActiveColumn is used.
 * `[rowId]`: Row index.
 If not set ActiveRow is used.